Chris Dunn on Planet Earth

 A 12-day, approximately 240-mile (386 km) self-supported hike and float (packrafted about the last 40 miles) sea-to-sea across Iceland from the south coast to a fjord on the north coast.
 Most of the route was on trails, some on dirt roads, some on river, while a couple of sections were cross country in trailless wilderness (among the highlights).

-Photos from a 21-day self-supported river trip down the Colorado River through the Grand Canyon.
+Photos from 2022 21-day and 2025 25-day self-supported river trips down the Colorado River through the Grand Canyon.

-Also see this video I created from a series of timelapses I shot during the trip.
+Also see this video I created from a series of timelapses I shot during these trips.

 Greenland - Nuussuaq (2021)